kwikius/ultrasonic_wind_sensor/doc/wind_sensor.md

 ![car sensor breakout connector](breakout.png "car sensor breakout connector")
 ![car sensor control box showing breakout connector](wind_sensor_control_box.jpg "[car sensor control box showing breakout connector")

-I had a [stm32L432 nucleo](https://www.st.com/en/evaluation-tools/nucleo-l432kc.html) which has a clock speed of 80 Mhz, 40 k of ram , as well as useful analog peripherals including 5Mbps ADC, 2 comparators and an op-amp on board.
+Originally I used a [stm32L432 nucleo](https://www.st.com/en/evaluation-tools/nucleo-l432kc.html) which has a clock speed of 80 Mhz, 40 k of ram , as well as useful analog peripherals including 5Mbps ADC, 2 comparators and an op-amp on board, but now I have [ported the code to an atmega328](../ultrasound_arduino/ultrasound_arduino.ino "arduino sketch"), and am quite pleased with the performance of the wind sensor driven by the venerable Arduino mcu.

-I also had an ESP32 to send the data to a wifi network.
+I also used an ESP32 to send the data to a wifi network.
+At some point  I hope to port the code to the ESP32, so that there will only be a need for one MCU.

 These were mounted on a breadboard